shiftyp/rest-in-space/README.md

 5. **Layered System**: Client cannot tell if it's connected directly to the server
 6. **Cacheability**: Responses must define themselves as cacheable or non-cacheable to prevent clients from reusing stale or inappropriate data

 There are two additional principles called **Code on Demand** (CoD) and **Hypermedia As The Engine Of Application State** (HATEOAS), which are not directly related to our REST examples, but are an aspect of RESTful APIs.
 CoD allows clients to request and execute code on the server, which is used for example in websites to load JavaScript and create dynamic pages.
-HATEOAS allows clients to navigate and interact with resources through hyperlinks, which is can be used for dynamic content generation, although it is more common in HTML than in JSON.
+HATEOAS allows clients to navigate and interact with resources through hyperlinks, which is can be used for dynamic content navigation, although it is more common in HTML than in JSON.

 While REST doesn't specify HTTP as the transport mechanism, HTTP is the most common and practical way to implement RESTful APIs.
 In REST HTTP API's (much acronym 🐶), HTTP methods (GET, POST, PUT, DELETE) are used to perform CRUD operations on resources.

-2. **HTTP Methods**: Uses standard HTTP methods for operations:
+### HTTP Methods

-   - GET: Retrieve a resource (Read)
+- **POST**: Create a new resource (Create)
-   - POST: Create a new resource (Create)
+- **GET**: Retrieve a resource (Read)
-   - PUT/PATCH: Update an existing resource (Update)
+- **PUT/PATCH**: Update an existing resource (Update)
-   - DELETE: Remove a resource (Delete)
+- **DELETE**: Remove a resource (Delete)

 ## 💻 Node.js and Express